kasp1/dozer-pipelines/README.md

 * `shared/sample-pipelines` contains sample pipelines.
 * `shared/tools` contains the scripts these pipelines use.

-When you decide you want to alter any pipeline or script for your specific purpose you could copy it from `CI/shared` to `CI` and use it from there.
+When you decide you want to alter any pipeline or script for your specific purpose you should copy it from `CI/shared` to `CI` and use it from there.

 If you want to make any changes to the scripts or pipelines that you would like to share with others, you should keep them under `CI/shared` and create a pull request to this repository when you are ready.